roryogorman/Crafts-by-Ainhoa/README.md

 ## Bugs

 Bug: White space appearing above footer bar.
-Fix: This occured because the 'Container-Fluid' class on the footer has a defualt top margin of 16px.
+Fix: This occurred because the 'Container-Fluid' class on the footer has a default top margin of 16px.
 Zeroing this removed the space.

 Bug: White bars appearing above and below footer bar.
 Fix: On Developer Tool, I could see two unicode characters before and after the footer bar code, however I could not see these in the code I had written.